Cnemaspis kumpoli

-Cnemaspis kumpoli, also known commonly as Kumpol's rock gecko or the Trang Province gecko, is a species of gecko, a lizard in the family Gekkonidae.
-The species is endemic to the Malay peninsula.
+Cnemaspis kumpoli, also known commonly as Kumpol's rock gecko and the Trang Province gecko, is a species of lizard in the family Gekkonidae.
+The species is endemic to the Malay Peninsula.

 Etymology

 The specific name, kumpoli, is in honor of Nai Kumpol Isarankura, who was Curator of Zoological Specimens at Chulalongkorn University in Bangkok, Thailand.

 Geographic range

 C. kumpoli is found in West Malaysia (Perlis, Selangor) and southern Thailand (Satun, Songkhla, Trang).

+Habitat

+The preferred natural habitat of C. kumpoli is rocky areas of forest.